tawilkinson/docs/users/getting-started.md

 | Average £21 - £50                                                            	| +vca money 3     	|                 	|          	|
 | Below average £1 - £20                                                       	| +vca money 4     	|                 	|          	|
 | None £0                                                                      	| +vca money 5     	|                 	| Yes      	|

+## Saving Variable Carbon Footprint

+To save all the data you entered.
+Please run `+vcas` You should then get a reply back telling you your data has been saved